enormandeau/barque/README.md

 - Install dependencies
 - Download a copy of the **Barque** repository (see **Installation** above)
-- Edit `02_info/primers.csv` to provide information describing your primers
+- Edit `02_info/primers.csv` to provide information about the primer pair to use
-- Get or prepare the database(s) (see Formatting database section below) and deposit the `fasta.gz` file in the `03_databases` folder and give it a name that matches the information of the `02_info/primers.csv` file.
+- Get or prepare the database (see Formatting database section below) and deposit the `fasta.gz` file in the `03_databases` folder and give it a name that matches the information of the `02_info/primers.csv` file.
 - Modify the parameters in `02_info/barque_config.sh` for your run